curedao/curedao-wiki/dfda.md

 ### Legal Structures

-*'Co' is intentionally amibigous; may refer to a cooperative, a collective, and a company.*
+*'Co' is intentionally ambiguous; may refer to a cooperative, a collective, and a company.*

-- Cooperative to own the health data collectively; pool with other aligned orgs to create a massive data set owned by the participants
+- Cooperative to own the health data collectively; pool with other aligned organizations to create a massive data set owned by the participants
 - Non-profit to issue certifications and publish code/standards (limited liability through Wyoming non-profit)
 - For profit(s) to run experiments and collaborate with other corporations to commercialize therapeutics when feasible